 The lights installed on the Empire State Building have a status as iconic as the building itself.
 The lights have been used to highlight or celebrate various important occasions in American history.

 Upon the death of the singer Frank Sinatra, for instance, the building was bathed in blue light to denote the event.
 Similarly, the lights turned blue when the Democratic candidate Barack Obama won the presidential elections in 2012.

 Empire State Building has held various records over the course of its history.
 Most notable among these is the record for the tallest skyscraper in the world.
 It held this record for 42 years until 1970 when the World Trade Center’s North Tower became the tallest building.

 Other records held by the Empire State Building include the tallest freestanding structure in the world and the tallest man-made structure in the world.
 Today, the building is the 28th tallest building in the world.

 In 1945, a plane crashed into the building between the 79th and 80 floors.
 The incident led to the deaths of nearly 14 people and some destruction caused by property.
-However, it didn’t lead to any major loss in property or lives.
-The incident led to the enactment of many new aviation reforms as well as legislations.
+However, it didn’t lead to any major loss of property or lives.
+The incident led to the enactment of many new aviation reforms as well as legislation.